Rohan-Sharma92/accountapi-client-lib/README.md

 ### Project Structure

 I have tried to keep files for similar functionality in same package.
 The project has a 'core' package in which common files for making a request, parsing response etc are added.
 This is written in an extensible way and can be reused for other entities.
 For the main functionality, I have created another package named functions which holds the functional implementation for each of the requested options.
+The core functionality is wrapped in a package named core, similarly we have different package for models as well.

 ### Client library Implementation
 I have tried to keep the requests, response and client implementation separate so that each of them could be used independently for other entities if required.
 The request entity is a wrapper over vanilla http request and exposes all the relevant HTTP Methods and provides extensibility to include different headers, parameters if required.

+### Testing
+All the modules have been thoroughly tested.
+Along with this, I have added integration tests by connecting to the FakeAccount API provided.